Disability & Disaster Hotline:

-The Partnership’s Disaster Hotline provides information, referrals, guidance, technical assistance and resources to people with disabilities, their families, allies, organizations assisting disaster impacted individuals with disabilities and others seeking assistance with immediate and urgent disaster-related needs.
+The Partnership’s Disability & Disaster Hotline provides information, referrals, guidance, technical assistance and resources to people with disabilities, families, allies, and organizations assisting disaster impacted individuals with disabilities and others seeking assistance with immediate and urgent disaster-related needs.

 - Prevention of institutionalization during and after disasters

 - Applying for, understanding, and navigating FEMA and other federal, state, and local government emergency and disaster programs and services

 - Disability rights before, during, and after disasters

 - Accessible and actionable emergency information